Key vaccines to consider this year

 When to consider it

 As soon as possible if you had chickenpox as a child.
-If you didn’t, get the chickenpox vaccine right away — it will be two doses.
+If you didn’t, get the chickenpox vaccine right away.
+It will be two doses.

 Pneumococcal (Pneumonia)